A Lotte Data – Minecraft Data Pack

 Changes

-• minecraft:mineable/axe includes cacti.
+• minecraft:mineable/axe includes cacti, honeycomb blocks, and beds.

 • minecraft:mineable/shovel includes powder snow.